 The actions of competitors, and/or our own inaction, could have a significant and adverse impact on performance.

-The Group has established an identifiable and respected brand which could be damaged by factors such as unethical or unlawful activity, poor customer service, negative customer reviews or negative press.
+The Group has established an identifiable and respected brand which could be damaged by factors (both agent and employee led) such as unethical, unlawful or non-brand compliant activity, poor customer service, negative customer reviews or negative press.

 Inaccurate financial information may result in suboptimal decisions being taken by management and inadequate financial controls could result in financial loss to the Group.